Here Are the Best Blushes for Your Skin ToneAugust 23, 2019

-A little rouge goes a long way.
-At least that’s what our grandmother tells us and we haven’t been able to prove her wrong yet.
-When we brush a dreamy pink hue across the apples of our cheeks our confidence rises.
-We experience the type of excitement usually reserved for when we wear colored eyeliner.
-Because mastering a bright, flushed cheek means we can play the bashful card when our current crush says hi or simply get that ‘touched by sun’ look any day of the week.
+A little rouge goes a long way – at least that’s what our grandmother tells us and we haven’t been able to prove her wrong yet.
+When we brush a dreamy pink hue across the apples of our cheeks, our confidence rises.

 The trick to pulling off blush the right way?
 Finding the right blush color and product texture for your skin tone.
-When you apply the wrong rouge your makeup instantly enters the clown zone.
-But the right color to accent your skin tone will make your Friday night makeup, and just about everything else in life, that much better.
-That's why we've enlisted seasoned makeup artist Ashleigh Ciucci to reveal the definitive guide to blush shades, textures, and techniques for each skin tone.
-So take grandma’s words to heart, and our expert tips below, and you'll be well on your way to always picking the right blush!
+When you apply the wrong blush your makeup instantly enters the clown zone.
+But the right color to accent your skin tone will make your makeup, and just about everything else in life, that much better.
+That's why we've enlisted seasoned makeup artist Ashleigh Ciucci to reveal the definitive guide to blush shades, textures and techniques for each skin tone.

-Before you hit the "buy" button on that practically-made-for-you blush, consider the texture Ciucci urged.
+Before you hit the "buy" button on that practically made-for-you blush, consider the texture, Ciucci urges.
 "Think cream for normal to dry skin, and powder for normal to oily types."
-Here's why: like a moisturizer, velvety formulas will absorb into the skin better and add much-needed hydration.
+Here's why: Like a moisturizer, velvety formulas will absorb into the skin better and add much-needed hydration.
 Powder varieties can help mop up excess oil and sweat sitting on the skin.
-So you're getting the most out of the makeup – while also doing right by your complexion!
-Now, find your ideal shades of blush according to your skin tone.
+So you're getting the most out of the makeup — while also doing right by your complexion!
+Now, find your ideal shades of blush, according to your skin tone.

-What pro makeup artists know – and are about to spill – is that a little strategically placed makeup can completely transform your face.
-It's the reason you hear celebs regularly credit their makeup squads for enhanced cheekbones, a luminous glow, and incognito psoriasis patches.
-When used correctly, blush can guarantee the lifted cheekbones you've craved (sans filler), make for a flawless photo finish, or hide embarrassing discoloration through their makeup illusions, according to Ciucci.
+What pro makeup artists know — and are about to spill — is that a little strategically placed makeup can completely transform your face.
+It's the reason you hear celebs regularly credit their makeup squads for enhanced cheekbones, a luminous glow and incognito psoriasis patches.
+When used correctly, blush can guarantee the lifted cheekbones you've craved (sans filler), make for a flawless photo finish or hide discoloration through their makeup illusions.

 Make a fish face and apply a cool matte shade into the hollows of the cheeks with an angled blush brush.
 To achieve, start at the top of the ear and drag the brush down to right before the underside of the apple.
 Boom, definition.

 Choose a more matte shade in a jet-milled formula (translation: it's been finely ground using machines that work at warped speed).
-Unforgiving high definition video and photography picks up every bit of texture and frost, so this formula will look the most natural and you won't have to worry about a makeup mishap.
+Unforgiving high-definition video and photography picks up every bit of texture and frost, so this formula will look the most natural.